gpuweb/gpuweb/design/Exceptions.md

-All error cases should be individually defined by the spec, on a case-by-case basis, as either:
+The behavior of every error case in WebGPU is defined by the spec on a case-by-case basis.
+A given error has one of these behaviors:

-* synchronously throwing a JS exception, or
+* Synchronously throws a JS exception.
+* Occurs asynchronously - one of:
-* occurring asynchronously - causes a WebGPU object to become internally null, an operation to no-op, or a `Promise` to throw.
-(Plus an error log entry.)
+  * Causes a WebGPU object to become internally null.
+Produces an error log entry.
+  * Causes an operation to no-op.
+Produces an error log entry.
+* If the operation returns a Promise, it rejects (and maybe produces an error log entry).

 (If a "developer mode" is enabled, all validation errors are thrown synchronously, as exceptions.
-Device loss may or may not be synchronous.
+Device loss may or may not be synchronous and this behavior may be implementation-specific.
 Out-of-memory errors should NOT be made synchronous if the application would otherwise have an opportunity to recover from them.)

+**The guidelines below are meant to help choose the individual cases defined by the spec, but every case must be specced.
+This does not allow for "implementation-defined" behavior.** Note that an implementation can easily surface a synchronous error "as-if" it's asynchronous, but it cannot do the opposite, so we prefer to err on the side of asynchronicity in the spec.

 As a general rule, those error cases should follow the following guidelines, but are allowed to deviate in individual cases.
 For WebGPU method call